Ensemble

 breaking the Mold. aspiring to new Heights.

 Winner of the 2019 Chamber Music Yellow Springs Competition, icarus Quartet has given new life to old masterpieces as well as the future of their instrumentation.
-The quartet was chosen as Chamber Music Northwest’s 2020 Protégé Project Ensemble and was subsequently the first ensemble to hold the Klinger ElectroAcoustic Residency at Bowling Green State University.
-Past engagements include appearances at the Kennedy Center’s REACH, the Vienna Summer Music Festival, the Horowitz Piano Series, the Queens New Music Festival, the Adalman Chamber Series, and at Princeton University for a Lansky tribute concert held in honor of the emeritus professor’s 75th birthday.
+The Quartet was chosen as Chamber Music Northwest’s 2020 Protégé Project Ensemble and was subsequently the first ensemble to hold the Klinger ElectroAcoustic Residency at Bowling Green State University.
+Past engagements include appearances at the Kennedy Center’s REACH, the Vienna Summer Music Festival, the Horowitz Piano Series, the Queens New Music Festival, the São Paulo Contemporary Composers Festival, the Adalman Chamber Series, and at Princeton University for a Lansky tribute concert held in honor of the emeritus professor’s 75th birthday.

 Passionate about educating and engaging with the next generation of musicians, icarus Quartet thrives in school and university settings.
-They have given classes on chamber music and composition seminars on writing for their instruments at institutions including the Peabody Conservatory, the University of Massachusetts Amherst, Bridgeport University, the University of Florida, the University of Northern Iowa, Florida State University, Lebanon Valley College, Yale College, Wright State University, and the University of Idaho’s Lionel Hampton School of Music, in addition to presentations for grade school and Pre-K students.
+They have given classes on chamber music and composition seminars on writing for their instruments at institutions including Columbia State’s Schwob School of Music, the University of North Carolina’s School of the Arts, the Peabody Conservatory, Purdue University Fort Wayne, Colorado State University, the University of Massachusetts Amherst, Bridgeport University, the University of Florida, the University of North Carolina Chapel Hill, the University of Northern Iowa, Florida State University, Lebanon Valley College, Yale College, the University of Central Florida, Wright State University, the University of Idaho’s Lionel Hampton School of Music, and the São Paulo State University, in addition to presentations for grade school and Pre-K students.